-GST will mainly remove the Cascading effect on the sale of goods and services.
-Removal of cascading effect will directly impact the cost of goods.
-Since tax on tax is eliminated in this regime, the cost of goods decreases.
+GST has mainly removed the Cascading effect on the sale of goods and services.
+Removal of cascading effect has impacted the cost of goods.
+Since the GST regime eliminates the tax on tax, the cost of goods decreases.

 GST is also mainly technologically driven.
-All activities like registration, return filing, application for refund and response to notice needs to be done online on the GST Portal.
-This will speed up the processes.
+All activities like registration, return filing, application for refund and response to notice needs to be done online on the GST Portal; this accelerates the processes.

-- CGST: Collected by the Central Government on an intra-state sale (Eg: Within Maharashtra)
+CGST: Collected by the Central Government on an intra-state sale (Eg: transaction happening within Maharashtra)

-- SGST: Collected by the State Government on an intra-state sale (Eg: Within Maharashtra)
+SGST: Collected by the State Government on an intra-state sale (Eg: transaction happening within Maharashtra)

 In most cases, the tax structure under the new regime will be as follows: